farout101/SarrMal_AI_Model_DEMO/README.md

 ## Configuration

 Before running the chatbot, you need to configure your API keys.
 The chatbot can use either OpenAI's API or Google's Gemini AI, depending on your preference.
+- Caution: the OpenAI API key is not included in the repository for security reasons.

 ### Code Structure